 December 2017 – Deprived of imported greyhounds, the Canidrome cuts the number of races in half.

-June 30, 2018 – Last races held at the Canidrome.
+June 30, 2018 – The last races are held at the Canidrome.
 Brooklyn is among the surviving dogs.

 July 21, 2018 – The Canidrome closes to the public and ANIMA volunteers are allowed to care for the dogs.
 Vets arrive from Australia to treat injuries and help the dogs back to health.